What are Lynx?

 Scotland’s National Lynx Discussion concluded that there are enough deer across most of Scotland to prevent lynx from needing to hunt smaller prey, and that lynx could potentially benefit threatened species by helping to control fox numbers.

-Scotland’s National Lynx Discussion concluded that gamebirds are not a significant part of the lynx’s diet where deer are freely available, but that it would be important to monitor any conflicts and develop management options – including a clear exit strategy – in case it was needed.
+Scotland’s National Lynx Discussion concluded that gamebirds are not a significant part of the lynx’s diet where deer are freely available, but that an agreed approach to manage any conflicts would be needed.

 Lynx are specialist deer hunters, prompting some concerns about potential impacts on deer stalking traditions and businesses.